 Impact

-Tenda G300-F routers with firmware version 16.01.14.2.2 and any earlier releases are vulnerable to an OS command injection flaw in the WAN diagnostic functionality (formSetWanDiag).
-The software constructs a shell command that calls curl and incorporates attacker-controlled input without proper sanitization, enabling an attacker to inject arbitrary shell syntax.
-Successful exploitation grants the attacker full execution rights with the privileges of the device’s management process.
-This weakness corresponds to CWE-78.
+The Tenda G300-F routers running firmware version 16.01.14.2 and earlier have a command injection flaw in the formSetWanDiag WAN diagnostic functionality.
+When a user submits the form, the firmware builds a shell command that calls curl and embeds attacker-controlled data without proper sanitization.
+This allows a remote attacker who can reach the router’s web‑based management interface to inject arbitrary shell syntax and execute commands with the privileges of the device’s management process.
+The weakness corresponds to CWE‑78.

 Affected Systems